 - Menstrual problems

 When considering hair loss related to thyroid inactivity, the key is to establish the cause.
 Hair loss treatment alone will not solve the problem.
-Hormonal or nutritional disturbances need to be address in the correct manner.
-For improvement in the hair growth a treatment protocol can be designed by your Trichologist that can help you regain lost hair and improve the texture of hair.
+Hormonal or nutritional disturbances need to be addressed in the correct manner.
+For improvement in hair growth a treatment protocol can be designed by your Trichologist that can help you regain lost hair and improve the texture of hair.